MinsangPark115/DS535/README.md

 python 3.8, CUDA 11.1

 ## Training
 In first tab, there is code for installing packages with requirements_for_cuda111.txt.
-You have to first install package in your environment with that code
+You can install packages in your environment with that code

 You can train your model with run one of this codes